linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Factor Models.md

 $$ where  $\tilde{f}_1, \tilde{f}_2, \ldots, \tilde{f}_K$  are the systematic factors that affect all the asset returns on the left-hand side,  $i = 1, 2, \ldots, N$ ; and  $\tilde{\varepsilon}_{it}$  is the asset specific risk.
 Note that we have placed a tilde sign ( $\sim$ ) over the random asset returns, factors, and specific risks.
 By so doing, we distinguish between factors (random) and their realizations (data), which are important for understanding the estimation procedure below.

 Theoretically, under the assumption of no arbitrage, the asset pricing relation of the APT as given by equation (1) must be true as demonstrated by Ross.
 There are two important points to note.
 First, the return-generating process as given by equation (2) is fundamentally different from the asset pricing relation.
 The return-generating process is a statistical model used to measure the risk exposures of the asset returns.
-It does not require drawing any economic con clusion, nor does it says anything about what the expected returns on the assets should be.
+It does not require drawing any economic conclusion, nor does it says anything about what the expected returns on the assets should be.
 In other words, the  $\alpha_{\mathrm{i}}$  's in the return-generating process can statistically be any numbers.
 Only when the no-arbitrage assumption is imposed can one claim the APT, which says that the  $\alpha_{\mathrm{i}}$  's should be linearly related to their risk exposures (betas).

 Second, the APT does not provide any specific information about what the factors are.
 Nor does the theory make any claims on the number of factors.
 It simply assumes that if the returns are driven by the factors, and if the smart investors know the betas (via learning or estimating), then an arbitrage portfolio, which requires no investment but yields a positive return, can be formed if the APT pricing relation is violated in the market.
 Hence, in equilibrium if there are no arbitrage opportunities, we should not observe deviations from the APT pricing relation.